Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 Of course, before you decide on a maintenance plan for your golf course, it will be useful to understand the costs of the most common and essential maintenance actions.

 Among many other attributes of golf course maintenance, caring for the greens will be a top priority.
-Due to labor costs and equipment, they are also the most thing expensive part of maintenance.
-Mowing, rolling, and even hand-watering turf are all necessary to ensure your grounds remain appealing and suitable for players.
-Think about it: if the most popular courses see about 60,000 rounds played annually, there can’t be anything more pressing than proper landscaping and groundskeeping for a well-manicured golf course.
+Due to labor costs and equipment, they are also the most expensive part of golf course maintenance.
+Mowing, rolling and even hand-watering turfgrass are all necessary to ensure your grounds remain appealing and suitable for players.
+Think about it: If the most popular golf clubs see about 60,000 rounds played annually, there can’t be anything more pressing than proper landscaping and groundskeeping for a well-manicured golf course.

 Unfortunately, costs for groundskeeping add up.
-To secure the kind of maintenance we’re talking about, you can expect to pay upwards of $500,000 per year.
+To secure the kind of maintenance practices we’re talking about, you can expect to pay upwards of $500,000 per year for a daily-fee course, while private country clubs can cost around $1 million.
 Of course, the location of your golf course will have a lot to do with maintenance costs and upkeep (depending upon scenery and exclusivity), with Hawaii being the most expensive state in which to maintain a course.

-To further break it down: labor cost, equipment cost, and at least an average-sized maintenance staff should all be factored into your budget—you can’t get by without these things.
-Common golf course maintenance positions typically include a golf superintendent, several assistants, a groundskeeper, an equipment technician, irrigation technician, and spray technician.
+To further break it down: Labor cost, equipment cost and at least an average-sized maintenance staff should all be factored into your budget.
+Common golf course maintenance positions typically include a golf superintendent, several assistants, a groundskeeper, an equipment technician, irrigation technician and spray technician.
 A decent-sized staff will help you prevent issues that may cause downtime, as well as maintain your course and recover more quickly from any problems that arise.

-Some of the most essential (and costly) items that you’ll need to factor into your budget include: mowing equipment, fuel, fertilizers, fungicides, and sand.
-You can reference the chart below for a more comprehensive look at your potential budget:
+Some of the most essential (and costly) items that you’ll need to factor into your budget include: mowing equipment, fuel, fertilizers, fungicides and sand.
+You can reference this chart for a more comprehensive look at your potential budget:

 Golf Course Maintenance Budget